fdschmidt93/telescope-egrepify.nvim/README.md

-# telescope-egripfy.nvim
+# telescope-egrepify.nvim

-`telescope-egripfy.nvim` is a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)-extension that enhances live grepping with opinionated defaults and functionality.
+`telescope-egrepify.nvim` is a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)-extension that enhances live grepping with opinionated defaults and functionality.

 ## Features